nbuilding/N-lang-docs/docs/features/variables.md

 ## `var` statements

 N has a `var` statement to change the values of variables.
-However, its behaviour is not defined, so its use is strongly discouraged.
-Its syntax only remains in N to maintain backwards compatibility.
+However, its behavior is not defined, so its use is strongly discouraged.
+Its syntax only remains in N to maintain backward compatibility.

 ```js
 class Test {